×

 SERVICE ANIMALS

 Service animals are permitted in the hall.
 Emotional support animals, comfort animals, and therapy dogs are not permitted.
 Each service animal must remain with its owner and be restrained.
 If a service animal interferes with other guests, corrective action may include re-arranging seating or removal of the service animal from the hall.
-The seating at Abravanel Hall is compact leaving little room for service animals to sit comfortably in front of or under your chair.
-It is recommended to purchase a seat on the aisles.
+Some of the seating at Abravanel Hall is compact, leaving little room for service animals to sit comfortably in front of or under your chair.
+It is recommended to purchase a seat on an aisle.

 FREE COMMUNITY CONCERTS